 Our attorney Mr. Wonil Chung acted as counsel for the Company and provided legal advice on every aspect of the deal from structuring to documentation.

 Let’s assume a creditor has a monetary claim against a debtor in Korea but the debtor refuses to pay it.
 The creditor would proceed to file a lawsuit to get a judgment to collect his claim.
-Unfortunately, however, the chances are that, knowing the complaint was filed, the debtor would try to conceal or transfer his assets to evade from the judgment to be made later.
-This shows why provisional attachment is highly required to secure the judgment to be obtained.
+Unfortunately, however, the chances are that knowing the complaint was filed, the debtor would try to conceal or transfer his assets to evade from the liability under judgment.
+This shows why provisional attachment is highly required to secure the judgment effectively.

 It is reported that Mr. Matthew Deakin, the president of the HSBC Korea, said on last Wednesday that HSBC Holdings Plc had no plan to acquire a local Korean bank for now.
 Last year, HSBC walked away from the deal with the Lone Star, a U.S. private equity fund, which provided HSBC the right to buy 51 percent stake of Korea Exchange Bank due to the global financial crisis and continued legal disputes surrounding the 2003 purchase of the bank by Lone Star Funds.
 (Here is a related previous post)